marcelwestrahome/home-assistant-niu-component/README.md

 The known bug that's causing the updates to stop is fixed by Niu in the scooters firmware v3 (`TRA01E18`).
 This update has to be manually installed at an authorized dealer (so no automagical OTA install). @rmettes reported this firmware as stable.

+I recieved new firmware for my scooter (TRA01E23). component will alsways show the new updated data.

+##
+Component works also for KQ13, however this has only a bluetooth interface, so your need to be connected (not all sensors are working)

 ## Roadmap

 Some day this component shall become an official HA integration.
 Until then just use this custom component.